AndrewTweddle/CodingChallenge/readme.md

 The Sortable technical team appears to have been disbanded in December 2013.
 So there was no opportunity to see how well I'd done on the challenge.

-However this was still an interesting challenge to work on, for the following reasons:
+However this was still an interesting challenge to work on, as it provided:
 * An interesting algorithmic and data munging challenge
 * An opportunity to practise some Python programming
 * An opportunity to apply skills from reading the book ["Python for Data Analysis"](http://shop.oreilly.com/product/0636920023784.do) by Wes McKinney
-* The learning gained from comparing my results with others who had previously uploaded their solutions to GitHub, such as:
+* Learning from comparing my results with others who had previously uploaded their solutions to GitHub, such as:
   * Alex Black, former CTO of Sortable.com - his [succinct Scala solution](https://github.com/alexblack/Sortable) uses the prices of cameras as [a matching criterion](https://github.com/alexblack/Sortable/blob/master/src/main/ProductMatchFilter.scala).
   * Aaron Levin, former employee at Sortable.com - [his Python solution](https://github.com/aaronlevin/sortable) was good enough to land a position at Sortable.